-- Stormwater management will utilize a number of NJDEP approved Best Management Practice ("BMP") measures throughout the entire Project; - Stormwater measures options include: porous pavement in parking lots, bio-retention swales in landscape islands of parking lots, recharge/bio-infiltration swales along roadways, wet ponds in green areas around walkways, green infrastructure spread throughout the Site, bio-infiltration basins, underground basins, green roofs to be considered if/where appropriate; - The Project will not include the typical "one big hole" at the low end of the Site.
-Stormwater measures will be utilized in close proximity to the new impervious surfaces including underground and surface options; - Upcoming NJDEP rules on increased rainfall amounts will be accounted for within the stormwater design; and,

-- Stormwater measures will be incorporated into site improvements.
+- Stormwater management will utilize a number of NJDEP approved Best Management Practice ("BMP") measures throughout the entire Project; - Stormwater measures options may include, for example: porous pavement in parking lots, bio-retention swales in landscape islands of parking lots, recharge/bio-infiltration swales along roadways, green infrastructure spread throughout the Site, rain gardens, bio-infiltration basins, underground basins, and green roofs if/where appropriate; - The Project will not include the typical "one big hole" at the low end of the Site.
+Stormwater measures will be utilized in close proximity to the new impervious surfaces including underground and surface options; - Upcoming NJDEP rules on increased rainfall amounts will be accounted for within the stormwater design; and, - Stormwater measures will be incorporated into site improvements.